top of page

 ADDITONAL DETAILS

-Two programs for children ages 3 - 6 and 7-12.
-Early/late drop-off/pick-up available.
+• Two programs for children ages 3 - 5 and 6-12.
 Small groups & mixed ages encourage learning empathy, kindness, leadership, and collaborative skills that help kids excel in school and life!

-Bring a water bottle, snacks, a lunch, and a change of clothes.
+• Bring a water bottle, snacks, a lunch, sunscreen, natural mosquito repellant, water shoes, and a change of clothes.

 Thank you for choosing outdoor education that gives back to the environment for future generations!